 AssemblyAI

-AssemblyAI specializes in transcription with features like automatic speaker labels, sentiment analysis, and topic detection.
-Accuracy is comparable to Whisper (95%+) with enhanced post-processing.
+AssemblyAI specializes in transcription with auto speaker labels, sentiment analysis, and topic detection.
+Accuracy comparable to Whisper (95%+) with enhanced post-processing.

 Strengths: